 I also do a slow motion wave of my hand (up and down) like a deaf dog lullaby (over and over) until they fall asleep.
 Now when my deaf dogs wake up in the middle of the night crying, I can do my slow motion lullaby and they go right back to sleep (that is if they don’t have to go to the potty because sometimes they do which in that case get up and take them out to go potty).
 Crate training is CRUCIAL with deaf dogs and puppies.
 If you choose to sleep with your deaf pup in your bed they will be prone to separation anxiety which is not a fun behavior to deal with later on down the road.

 A time out area can be set up with a tall gate in a hallway or another room.
-This gate is available at Petsmart
+This gate is available on Amazon, click to view.

 Take a look at some really helpful training tips on crate training your dog below.

 There are lots of good articles on crate training.
 Here is one from dogsey.com I think has some good crate training information you can implement.
 We have SIX dogs here at the DDR Headquarters and all of them have been properly crate trained.
 I’ve noticed on YouTube that some of the well known dog trainers also using puppy pads which I totally disagree with (keep in mind this is just my personal opinion and preference) using puppy pads inside a home because it is basically telling the pup it is okay to go potty inside.